jshuadvd/hacks-n-notes/training.md

 ### HTTP Response Headers

-- don't leak the server information eg. `powered by Express v4`
+- don't leak the server information eg. `powered by Express v4`.
+Also don't post it on the job descriptions.